A model is a way of seeing-observing, describing, studying, and

 accepted responsibility for learning.
 The problem with this is that

-education majors have not been taught how to co-create agreements with
+education majors have not been taught and can demonstrate how to co-create agreements with

 students and parents.
 The skill has not been modeled for them by their

 irresponsible to relate with say, sixth graders, as though they have made